 Optical equipment must be used to detect Gyrodactylus.
-In the case of a suspected gyrodactylosis outbreak where only light microscopy is available, wet mounts can be used to detect Gyrodactylus specimens.
-However, it is strongly advised not to use this method in a surveillance programme as the specificity and sensitivity is very low (value not known) and, therefore, the number of fish examined needs to be unreasonably high.
+In the case of a suspected outbreak of infection with G. salaris where only light microscopy is available, wet mounts can be used to detect Gyrodactylus specimens.
+However, it is strongly advised not to use this method in a surveillance programme as the presumed specificity and sensitivity is low (value not known) and, therefore, the number of fish examined is high.

-Fish can be examined as live whole specimens (under anaesthesia), freshly killed or preserved/fixed.
+Fish can be examined as live whole specimens (under anaesthesia), freshly killed or preserved.
 The same examination method (see below) is used in all cases.
 Examination of live, anaesthetised fish is very time-consuming and not recommended.
-Examination of formaldehyde-fixed fish is not recommended for reasons of operator safety.
-Gyrodactylus specimens fixed in formaldehyde are also very difficult to identify.
+Gyrodactylus specimens fixed in formaldehyde are also very difficult to identify and are not suitable for DNA analysis.
 Instead of examining the whole fish, the fins can be examined (by the method described below).
-When very susceptible salmon parr are infested, almost all fish have at least one G. salaris on one of the fins.
-On some fish, G. salaris specimens may occur on the body or head, including the nostrils, the gills and the mouth cavity.
+When parr of susceptible Atlantic salmon strains are infected, almost all fish have at least one G. salaris on one of the fins.
+On some fish, G. salaris specimens may occur on the body or head, including the nares, the gills and the mouth cavity.
 The distribution of G. salaris on fins and other parts of the fish varies among fish species and the distributions also seem to vary among salmon strains.

 Live anaesthetised fish, freshly cut fins or EtOH-preserved fish or fins should be examined under a binocular dissecting microscope with good illumination.
-The fish should be placed in a box and completely covered in water.
+The fish should be placed in a box and completely covered in fresh water.
 Preserved fish can also be examined in EtOH.
 Living parasites are more easily detected by their movements, thus disturbing light refraction on the skin of the fish should be avoided.
-Live Gyrodactylus are colourless.
+Live Gyrodactylus are colourless while EtOH-preserved Gyrodactylus specimens are usually only slightly opaque.
 If the dissecting microscope is illuminated from above, the bottom of the microscope stage should be black.
 This will increase the contrast and the parasites will be detected more easily.
 The whole surface of the fish, including gills and mouth cavity, must be examined.
 It is best to use two forceps for this process.
 The fins of relatively small fish, usually less than 10 cm, can also be studied using illumination through the bottom of the microscope stage.
 This way, Gyrodactylus specimens on the fins can usually be easily observed.